derickr/dbgp/debugger_protocol.rst

 At times it may be desirable to receive a notification from the debugger engine for various events.
 This notification tag allows for some simple data to be passed from the debugger engine to the IDE.
-Customized implementations may add child elements for additional data.
+Customized implementations may add child elements with their own XML namespace for additional data.

 As an example, this is useful for handling STDIN.
 The debugger engine interrupts all STDIN reads, and when a read is done by the application, it sends